 Fay Jackson is the Deputy Commissioner of the NSW Mental Health Commission, CEO of Vision In Mind and General Manager of Inclusion at Flourish Australia.
 She has also been the Director of Consumer, Carer and Community Affairs with the Illawarra South East Sydney Mental Health Service.

 Fay’s story of overcoming severe mental health issues to gain her position in society is inspiring.
 She is passionate and funny in her speeches and has won many awards for her work.
-She was a guest on the ABCs One Plus One program in early 2017 and a panellist on Q and A in 2015.
+She was a guest on the ABCs One Plus One program in early 2017 and a panellist on the ABC’s Q and A program in 2015.
 Her appearance on this program prompted a record number of tweets and emails to the ABC.

 He is currently completing research papers on scheduled mental health patients in rural NSW, rehousing chronically homeless women and the use of video in rural and remote mental health

 Kathi Boorman is the new Chief Executive Officer for One Door Mental Health and also sits on the Board for Perinatal Anxiety and Depression Australia (PANDA).
 Kathi comes to One Door with over 25 years’ experience working and leading government and non-government mental health services.
 She is passionate about ensuring organisations are centred on improving the lives of those with a lived experience and working collaboratively with all involved.
 Additionally, Kathi’s life is also centred on the nurturing and growth of her family of three beautiful daughters and one little puppy called ‘Molly’.
-She is excited about the journey that is ahead for One Door in being a purposed driven organisation.
+She is excited about the journey that is ahead for One Door in being a purpose driven organisation.

 Low prevalence mental illnesses, such as schizophrenia and bipolar disorder, are complex and severe mental illnesses that affect fewer Australians than other mental illnesses.
 One in 50 Australians will experience bipolar disorder while schizophrenia will touch the lives of one in 100 people.